GSA/notifications-api/terraform/README.md

     terraform apply
     ```

     This command *will deploy your changes* to the cloud.
-This is a healthy part of testing your code in the sandbox, or if you are creating a new environment. **Do not** apply in enviornments that people are relying upon.
+This is a healthy part of testing your code in the sandbox, or if you are creating a new environment (a new directory). **Do not** apply in environments that people are relying upon.

 1. Remove the space deployer service instance when you are done manually running Terraform.
     ```bash